-TENPOINT LIMITED OPERATIONAL WARRANTY
+TENPOINT/HORTON/WICKED RIDGE LIMITED LIFETIME OPERATIONAL WARRANTY

-Subject to the terms, conditions and limitations outlined below, TenPoint Crossbow Technologies, guarantees its crossbows against defects in materials and workmanship that adversely affect the operation of the crossbow for the lifetime of the original owner, except for the bow limbs and scope, which are warranted for five (5) years from the date of purchase, and strings and cables, which are not covered by this warranty.
+Subject to the terms, conditions and limitations outlined below, TenPoint Crossbow Technologies/Horton Crossbow Innovations/ Wicked Ridge Crossbows, guarantees its crossbows against defects in materials and workmanship that adversely affect the operation of the crossbow for the lifetime of the original owner, except for the bow limbs, scope and cocking mechanisms, which are warranted for five (5) years from the date of purchase, and strings and cables, which are not covered by this warranty.

-This warranty only becomes effective if activated by the purchaser within 30 days of the purchase date by completing the warranty card included with the crossbow and mailing it to TenPoint Crossbow Technologies.
-TenPoint Crossbow Technologies reserves the right, at its sole discretion, to accept proof of purchase in lieu of a completed warranty card.
+This warranty only becomes effective if activated by the purchaser within 30 days of the purchase date by completing the warranty card included with the crossbow and mailing it to TenPoint Crossbow Technologies/Horton Crossbow Innovations/Wicked Ridge Crossbows.
+TenPoint Crossbow Technologies/Horton Crossbow Innovations/Wicked Ridge Crossbows reserves the right, at its sole discretion, to accept proof of purchase in lieu of a completed warranty card.

-All warranty/repair returns are to be coordinated directly between the consumer and TenPoint Crossbow Technologies.
+All warranty/repair returns are to be coordinated directly between the consumer and TenPoint Crossbow Technologies/Horton Crossbow Innovations/Wicked Ridge Crossbows.
 To make a claim under this warranty, call our Customer Service Department at 330-628-9245 for a Return Authorization Number.
-TenPoint Crossbow Technologies will not accept returned merchandise without a Return Authorization Number displayed on the outside of the shipping container.
-Include your name, address, daytime phone number, and a brief description of the claim inside the package.
+TenPoint Crossbow Technologies/Horton Crossbow Innovations/Wicked Ridge Crossbows will not accept returned merchandise without a Return Authorization Number displayed on the outside of the shipping container.
+Include your name, address, RA Number, daytime phone number, and a brief description of the claim inside the package.
 Insure your shipment and send it prepaid via the U.S. Postal Service, FedEx, or UPS.